-Recognizing the inherent value and dignity of each person, NHCTC-M is committed to valuing, promoting, and supporting diversity within the college and the community it serves.
+Recognizing the inherent value and dignity of each person, MCC is committed to valuing, promoting, and supporting diversity within the college and the community it serves.

-NEW HAMPSHIRE COMMUNITY TECHNICAL COLLEGE SYSTEM MISSION STATEMENT
+COMMUNITY COLLEGE SYSTEM OF NEW HAMPSHIRE MISSION STATEMENT

-The New Hampshire Community Technical College System is committed to providing comprehensive, market-driven, accessible, quality programs of higher education and services that respond to the needs of students, businesses, and communities.
+The Community College System of New Hampshire is committed to providing comprehensive, market-driven, accessible, quality programs of higher education and services that respond to the needs of students, businesses, and communities.